 I’ve seen some go all the way to the appointment, hoping that it was all a bluff.
 When they meet the Polygrapher and realize there is no getting out of it, they either confess or leave without taking the exam.

 The person fails the test miserably and blames the Polygraph as being wrong, junk science, a scam, etc. Modern Polygraphs are very technical and hard to beat.
-Make sure you tell the Polygrapher about any medical issues that person may have, medications they are on, are anything like that.
+Make sure you tell the Polygrapher about any medical issues that person may have, medications they are on, or anything that may be relevant.

 They take the test and pass with flying colors.
 You agree to let this go and never bring it up again.
 If you keep bringing it up, you will not move past it.
 However, keep your eyes and ears open as they might just be one of the few (sociopaths and pathological liars who can pass with no deception identified).